NATHAN76543217/boot2root/writeup.md

+# Boot2Root

+# Setup

 Create a new VM from the ISO

 Connect this VM as bridge adapter to be on same network as your host:

 Find target's address:
     nmap -sn -PE -v IP_HOST/24

+# Enumeration

+## Port listing
-List ports on the target:
+List ports on the target with nmap

     nmap -sA -O -sV -vv -oN nmap.dump IP_TARGET/24

+# Website
+## Detect files and directories with gobuster

-Install gobuster
+### Install gobuster

     brew install gobuster

+TODO find an installation way that works at school

+### Run
     gobuster dir -u http://IP_TARGET/ -w WORDLIST_PATH

 find /forum
 on https

+## Detect files and directories with nikto

+Download/install Nikto

+    brew install nikto

+## On the forum

+This forum is powered by `My little forum`

-Interesting post: a dump of the target's connections log .
+We find several posts and one of them is very interesting: a dump of the target's connections log .
+ See this >>> file <<<
+TODO make a script that download the file and make a link here

 users in log:
 lmezard